datamesh-governance/datamesh-governance.com/policies/definitions/data-contract.md

 ## Context

-What is a data contract?
+What is our understanding of a _data contract_?

 ## Decision